-Advent Revolution is our attempt to celebrate Christmas in a way that truly honors Jesus.
+Advent Revolution is TFUMC’s attempt to celebrate Christmas in a way that truly honors Jesus.
 While the world around us grows increasingly more commercialized and consumer-oriented, we choose something different.
 What if we refused to get caught up in the holiday frenzy and truly worshipped Jesus?
-What if we focused on his presence, not our presents?
-This year marks 10 years of TFUMC spending less on ourselves each Christmas in order to bless the world.
-Since 2007 Advent Revolution has generated almost $250,000 for all kinds of exciting projects: homes for orphans, co-ops for poor widows, feeding the hungry, new churches and more.
+What if we focused on His presence, not our presents?

-Our goal this year is to give $30,000 to fund three exciting projects:
+Our goal this year is to give $30,000 to fund two exciting projects:

 - Commit to a Jesus-focused Christmas.
 Give him more attention than the loud voices of consumerism.

 - Give time to those you love.
 Your presence is more valuable than your presents.

 - Look for opportunities to serve those who are forgotten during the holidays such as working our Food Bank Christmas parties, baking a cake for our Christmas Prison Ministry, etc.